watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

    * supports steady-state only
    * assumes isothermal conditions and performance is not temperature-dependent
    * does not determine equilibrium of electrolysis products in solution
-   * does not consider undesired reactions
+   * does not consider the conversion of undesired reactions
    * conversion of reactants is predicted by a yield model, therefore rate laws and limitations of reaction and mass transfer are not evaluated
-   * the input for the electrochemical potential of the half-cell reactions is assumed to be provided at the proper conditions, there is no Nernst equation to calculate the potential as a function of the standard potential
+   * the input for the electrochemical potential of the half-cell reactions is assumed to be provided at the operating conditions, there is no Nernst equation to calculate the potential as a function of the standard potential

 .. index::
    pair: watertap.unit_models.electrolyzer;electrolyzer